randsleadershipslack/documents-and-resources/code-of-conduct.md

 **The Bottom Line**:
 * Emailing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.
-* Aggressive spamming is cause for automatic account deactivation.
+* Aggressive message spamming is cause for automatic account deactivation.

 ### Approved Commercial Channels